openkvlab/boltdb/cmd/boltdb/README.md

     meta
     ```

-  - It means when you start an etcd, it creates these `10` buckets using bbolt database.
+  - It means when you start an etcd, it creates these `10` buckets using boltdb database.

 ### check

 - `check` opens a database at a given `[PATH]` and runs an exhaustive check to verify that all pages are accessible or are marked as freed.
 It also verifies that no pages are double referenced.
 - usage:
-  `bbolt check [path to the bbolt database]`
+  `boltdb check [path to the boltdb database]`

     Example:

     ```bash
-    $bbolt check ~/default.etcd/member/snap/db
+    $boltdb check ~/default.etcd/member/snap/db
     ok
     ```